Skip to content

 How much does EV charging infrastructure cost for auto dealerships?

-EV charging infrastructure for auto dealerships costs £15,000 to £40,000 per Level 2 charging point (€17,500 to €47,000) and £120,000 to £300,000 per DC fast charger (€140,000 to €350,000) when chargers, electrical upgrades, grid connections, and professional installation are included.
-A small dealership installation with four to six Level 2 chargers requires a total capital investment of £80,000 to £200,000 (€94,000 to €235,000), depending on panel capacity, cabling distance, and site layout.
+EV charging infrastructure for auto dealerships costs £15,000 to £40,000 per AC charging point ($19,000 to $51,000, €17,500 to €47,000) and £120,000 to £300,000 per DC fast charge point ($150,000 to $380,000, €140,000 to €350,000) when charge points, electrical upgrades, grid connections, and professional installation are included.
+A small dealership installation with four to six AC charge points requires a total capital investment of £80,000 to £200,000 ($100,000 to $250,000, €94,000 to €235,000), depending on panel capacity, cabling distance, and site layout.

 Infrastructure budgets extend beyond charging hardware to cover distribution board upgrades, transformer reinforcement, trenching, conduit installation, load management systems, commissioning, and utility coordination.
 Dealership operators budget for higher upfront costs than light-duty workplace charging because inventory charging requires higher utilisation, greater electrical resilience, and integration with service operations.